 - The employer will be reimbursed in arrears for the government contribution.

 - The employee must not be on a redundancy notice.

 - The scheme is open to all employers with a UK bank account and a UK PAYE scheme.
-All Small and Medium-Sized Enterprises (SMEs) will be eligible; large businesses will be required to demonstrate that their business has been adversely affected by COVID-19, and the government expects that large employers will not be making capital distributions (such as dividends), while using the scheme.
+All Small and Medium-Sized Enterprises (SMEs) will be eligible; large businesses will be required to demonstrate that their business has been adversely affected by COVID-19, and the government expects those large employers will not be making capital distributions (such as dividends) while using the scheme.